About Dog Control PSPO

 Report a dog owner breaking a dog control order?

-Dogs not on leads, wandering free, fouling, or in a dog exclusion area should be reported.
-To tell us of a problem with a dog owner or dog breaking a dog control order, use the:
+Contact the Community Wardens on the details below to report dogs not on leads, wandering free, fouling, or in a dog exclusion area.
+You can also the a warden about a problem with a dog owner or dog breaking a dog control order.